Lynx, Moose, Coyote, Eagles & Winter Animals,

 We are excited to take you on a journey into the wilderness.
 Start the morning watching the sunrise over the snow peaked Niut Mountain Range across Eagle Lake.
 This is a true wilderness experience and is recommended for those with a passion for nature and the outdoors and the required patience that this can entail.

-After breakfast be driven into the deep wilderness to your site, At your private and remote location, you will have the opportunity to photograph the elusive grey wolf.
-These are wild animals not in captivity.
-These wolves do not have collars and are truly wild.
-Each photographer, videographer or wolf viewer will be delegated to a blind on your own or some blinds hold two photographers.
+After breakfast be driven into the deep wilderness to your site, At your private and remote location, you will have the opportunity to photograph amazing BC wildlife.
+These are wild animals not held in captivity.
+Each participant will be set in their own blind daily.

-Some of the wolf packs and wolves in the area range from the reddish, golden color to light grey and white timber wolves to completely white and completely black Timber wolves.
+Lynx are varied in coloring, with males slightly larger than females.
+Some of the wolf packs and wolves in the area range from the reddish, golden color to light grey and white timber wolves to completely white and completely black.
 Sizes vary from 90 pounds to almost 200 pounds.
-Listen as the wolves howl and watch nature unfold before your eyes.
-You may also view other wildlife including bald eagles, bobcat, lynx, fischers and fox, deer, moose or even owls when on route to your location.
-Patience is required as the wolves are very wary and very smart.
+Listen as the wolves and coyotes howl and watch nature unfold before your eyes.
+You may also view other wildlife including bald eagles, lynx, fisher and fox, deer, wild horses, moose or even owls when on route to your location.
+Patience is required to photograph these amazing animals.

 At days end, return back to the lodge watching the sun disappear behind the trees.
 Finish your day with a family style dinner, discuss events with new friends.